In the wise words of Mick Jenkins, "Drink more water, or you might die."

 Desalination: distillation, reverse osmosis, freeze-thaw, electrodialysis

-In 2020, we Americans should focus our attention on arsenic, disinfection byproducts (chlorine, bleach, fluoride), radium, PFAS, microplastics, and heavy metals like lead in our water supplies.
+In 2020, U.S. citizens should focus their attention on arsenic, disinfection byproducts (chlorine, bleach, fluoride), radium, PFAS, microplastics, and heavy metals like lead in water supplies.

 Key suggestions for consumers: